-[1] A DesignFunctionPrototype typed by a LocalDeviceManager shall be allocated to the same ECU node as the device that it manages is connected to.

-[2] A LocalDeviceManager shall interface BSWFunctions and DesignFunctions.
+- [1] A DesignFunctionPrototype typed by a LocalDeviceManager shall be allocated to the same ECU node as the device that it manages is connected to. - [2] A LocalDeviceManager shall be connected with BasicSoftwareFunction(s) and DesignFunction(s).

 The LocalDeviceManager encapsulates the device-specific or functional parts of a Sensor or Actuator, device, etc. interface.